Curt Casali Player Props: Reds vs. Phillies

 Phillies Pitching Rankings (2022)

-- Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in baseball.
+- The Phillies allowed the fifth-fewest home runs in baseball (150 total, 0.9 per game).

-- The Phillies will look to Falter (0-1) in his second start this season.
+- Falter (0-1) pitches for the Phillies to make his third start of the season.

-- The left-hander last pitched on Sunday against the Texas Rangers, when he went 5 1/3 innings, allowing two earned runs while giving up seven hits.
+- In his last time out on Saturday, the lefty tossed five innings against the Cincinnati Reds, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.